CATALYST CONVERSATIONS

 About the Organization

-Minnesota Leadership Council on Aging is a nonpartisan, statewide 501(c)3 coalition of 33 non-profit organizations in the field of aging.
-Our mission is to create communities and systems that support aging with dignity and a spirit of well-being in Minnesota.
+Minnesota Leadership Council on Aging is a nonpartisan, statewide 501(c)3 coalition of non-profit organizations in the field of aging.
+Our mission is uniting leaders to advance equitable opportunities for all Minnesotans as we age.

 We want to hear from you!